Friday, December 6, 2024

 According to the researchers, the toilet seat will be able to pick up on a patient deteriorating before they become symptomatic.
 A report of the data collected will be provided to cardiologists to determine the course of treatment, if necessary.
 Capturing this trend data from a patient’s home has previously been unattainable.

-The goal is for hospitals to provide the toilet to patients with congestive heart failure after discharge
+The goal is for hospitals to provide toilets to patients with congestive heart failure after discharge

 The idea is for the toilet seat to be purchased by hospitals and given to patients with congestive heart failure after they are discharged from the hospital.
-The total cost of providing 150 congestive heart failure patients with a toilet-seat based cardiovascular monitoring system to take home is estimated to be $200,000.
-Therefore, hospitals have the potential of saving more than double their investment within one year if they were to invest in this device.
+The total cost of providing 150 congestive heart failure patients with a toilet-seat-based cardiovascular monitoring system to take home is estimated to be $200,000.
+Therefore, hospitals have the potential to save more than double their investment within one year if they were to invest in this device.

 With the rapid analysis available from the toilet seat data, patients may only need to visit a physician’s office for treatment interventions rather than visiting the hospital.
-The team of scientists behind developing this revolutionary product to help monitor congestive heart failure patients in their own home are conducting pre-clinical trials with the product and are well underway with getting it FDA approved.
+The team of scientists behind developing this revolutionary product to help monitor congestive heart failure patients in their own homes are conducting pre-clinical trials with the product and are well underway with getting it FDA-approved.

 The future development and clinical trials are required to demonstrate the clinical benefit of the technology, especially in reducing congestive heart failure hospitalizations.